 Concrete Calves Members

 The group is made up of beginner and amateur adult woodwind players aged from 18 to 70 who can play anything from 3 notes up to grade 5.
-Currently, we have members playing the following instruments: flute, clarinet, bass clarinet, alto saxophone, and tenor saxophone.
+Currently, we have members playing the following instruments: flute, clarinet, oboe, bass clarinet, alto saxophone, and tenor saxophone.

 We are currently looking for new members to join, in particular clarinet, bassoon and oboe players although all woodwind instruments are very welcome.